-

 Set the position up yourself and play with it.
 Try it both ways and see what the differences are.

 Think, even though it takes some time.
-Chess is very complicated (not SO complicated that you can’t play it, though) and there are thousands of possibilities on the chess board.
+Chess is very complicated, and there are thousands of possibilities on the chess board.
 Nobody sees everything and makes good moves if they move too fast.
 Not you, not me, not even international grandmasters like Gary Kasparov or Bobby Fischer.
-If you spend more time thinking than your opponent, you will have a greater chance of winning then she does.
-If she thinks more than you, thenshe has the greater chance of winning.
-Moving fast does not mean you are smart, it just means you will lose more than you ought to.Speed causes mistakes, and the person who makes the fewest mistakes usually wins in chess.
+If you spend more time thinking than your opponent, you will have a greater chance of winning then they do.
+Speed causes mistakes, and the person who makes the fewest mistakes usually wins in chess.

 So, to go over it again:

-- Think, even though it takes time;
+- Think, even though it takes time

-- If your opponent attacks one of your pieces with something of lesser value, move it out of the way;
+- If your opponent attacks one of your pieces with something of lesser value, move it out of the way

-- If your opponent leaves one of his pieces ‘hanging’, take it, unless there’s something more profitable to do;
+- If your opponent leaves one of his pieces ‘hanging’, take it, unless there’s something more profitable to do

 - And above all else, every time your opponent moves, ask yourself: